WCAG Compliance Auditing

 The most effective approach to WCAG testing combines both automated and manual evaluations.
 Despite advancements in AI, automated tools are still limited, detecting only about 30-40% of accessibility issues.
 That’s why we follow best practices with a three-step WCAG compliance audit, which includes automated scanning, human assistive technology testing, and manual UX and code reviews.
 If you need confidence in your WCAG compliance, our audits are conducted by highly skilled and credentialed accessibility experts.

-Every member of our team is senior-level, with over eight years of experience in comprehensive WCAG audits and remediation consulting.
+Every member of our team is senior-level, with over ten years of experience in comprehensive WCAG audits and remediation consulting.

 A few key points to keep in mind: